The Peru Resilience Hub at COP30

 4. Risk is Not What It Seems: Redefining & Repricing Risk to Unlock Better Responses

 Risk is not neutral.
 This track interrogates how narratives, financial tools, and institutional priorities shape who is protected and who is left behind.
 From credit ratings and sovereign debt assessments to disaster planning and public risk registers, the ways we define and price risk have direct consequences for equity, agency, and long-term resilience.
-Risks that are real but hard to quantify – such as social exclusion, ecosystem collapse, or slow-onset climate impacts – are often overlooked, while perceived or misunderstood risks, especially in climate-vulnerable countries or sectors, can lead to an inflated cost of capital.
-These distort insurance pricing, deter adaptation finance, and inflate the cost of long-term investment The track will explore how to reform risk tools and narratives to reflect a fuller spectrum of threats, reduce systemic bias, embed equity, and enable decisions that lower vulnerability rather than reproduce it.
+Risks that are real but hard to quantify – such as social exclusion, ecosystem collapse, or slow-onset climate impacts – are overlooked, while perceived or misunderstood risks, especially in climate-vulnerable countries or sectors, can lead to an inflated cost of capital.
+These distort insurance pricing, deter adaptation finance, and inflate the cost of long-term investment The track will explore how to reform risk tools and narratives to reflect a fuller spectrum of threats, reduce systemic bias, embed equity, and enable decisions that lower vulnerability rather than reproduce or exacerbate it.

 Designing Systems for Agency and Equity